Swewi/Werecat-Blog/README.md

 * [ChatGPT](https://chat.openai.com/) used for spell checking, grammar, readability, and creating blog posts.
 * My own photo's.

+This is a list of the technologies I used to help me spell and grammer check, as well as error check code when I ran into issues displaying the gallery:
+***
+* Stack overflow
+* - Nothing specific but helped when I was looking for answers.
+* Cloud with Django - youtube channel specifically the 'Host uploaded images from Django with Cloudinary'
+* - I hadn't added all the information I needed for cloudinary integration, this chanel helped me see that.
+* Code Institute's tutoring service
+* - After a restart I had trouble getting the allowed host to stabilise.

 This is a list of technologies I used to manually test both the code and the accessability:
 ***
 * [Colorfilter](https://www.toptal.com/designers/colorfilter/) to check website for colour-blind accessibility.